 We had an early breakfast in the restaurant and watched the raging river far below us, heard horror stories from other travellers about the tarantulas in their room and told our own about the cockroaches in ours.
 Then we made our way into the jungle.

-It took around half an hour of quite difficult hiking up and down the mountainside, I would definitely recommend buying some aqua shoes if you don’t want to walk bare feet… flip flops do not cut it.
+It took around half an hour of quite difficult hiking up and down the mountainside, I would definitely recommend buying some water shoes if you don’t want to walk bare feet… flip flops do not cut it.
 Your first stop is the look out, where you can take the obligatory selfie, before descending to the pools.

 Semuc Champey is a breathtakingly beautiful natural wonder.
 A 300m limestone bridge sits above the raging Cahabón River.
 Along the bridge runs a series of bright turquoise pools that cascade into each other.
 It’s a popular swimming spot and an incredible place to spend the day.
 There are lockers to store your belongings, bring your own lock!